xMartin/php-introduction/07_arrays.md

 */
 ```

 When using `foreach`, keep in mind that it changes the internal pointer's position.
-So ude `reset()` after `foreach`, if you want to use functions like `current()` or `next()` after iterating. `foreach` itself always resets the pointer before starting the iteration so you can use it without manually resetting the array.
+So use `reset()` after `foreach`, if you want to use functions like `current()` or `next()` after iterating. `foreach` itself always resets the pointer before starting the iteration so you can use it without manually resetting the array.

 # Real, actual arrays